Statuette of a Soldier

 Egyptian, Classical, Ancient Near Eastern Art

-The stylistic elements of this figure—soft body, round face, and large eyes—were inspired by similar sculptures of Amunhotep III.
-The unusual iconography suggests that the subject was a military man: only soldiers wore this type of kilt.
-The style of the wig—introduced into Egypt by Nubian mercenaries earlier in the Eighteenth Dynasty—eventually became a favored hairstyle of Amunhotep's daughter-in-law, Queen Nefertiti.
+The stylistic elements of this figure— soft body, round face, and large eyes— were inspired by similar sculptures of Amunhotep III.
+The subject was likely a military man: only soldiers wore this type of kilt.
+The style of the wig—introduced into Egypt by Nubian mercenaries earlier in the Eighteenth Dynasty—eventually became a favored hairstyle of Amunhotep’s daughter-in-law, Queen Nefertiti.

 Wood, traces of black paint

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please contact email@example.com

 For further information about copyright, we recommend resources at the United States Library of Congress

 , Cornell University